 What this loan calculator does

-Enter a loan amount, an interest rate and a term, and this tool calculates the monthly payment, the total interest you will pay, the total cost of the loan and a full year-by-year amortization schedule.
-You can also add a yearly extra repayment to see how much faster the loan is paid off and how much interest you save.
+Enter a purchase price, a down payment, an interest rate and a term, and this tool calculates the monthly payment, the total interest you will pay, the total cost of the loan and a full year-by-year amortization schedule.
+You can choose between an annuity loan, a balloon loan (with a final payment) and an interest-only loan, add an extra repayment, and see how each affects the payment and interest.
 Everything is calculated locally in your browser.

 How an annuity loan works